News

 What impact do you hope your research will have?

 I know the collaborations I have with each lab will help train a future generation of scientists and provide knowledge to the broader scientific community.
-But, I hope to inspire early-career researchers to be curious and, in turn, have a far-reaching impact on humanity and human health as a whole.
+But, I hope to also inspire early-career researchers to be curious and, in turn, have a far-reaching impact on humanity and human health as a whole.

 News